zzxx1215/crawl/notes/url_manage.md

 3. figure out the level of url:the way of judgement. firstly,get the whole html by httputil.
 5. sinkfunction: how to store the url
 6. how to get the new url from flink.

+---
+ now I need change the url management and distrubution for our target website.
+      anylize the website structure:which one is higher or lower?
+      set the level judgementexe
+      set the new condition for url management:

+what I need for url_anylisis part:
+1.get all urls
+2.get the picture data